keplerlab/enhant/docs/source/chrome_extension_usage/power_mode.rst

 Power Mode
 ================

+**Note : Power mode is unavailable on firefox because of lack of support for capturing tab audio.**

 This mode of the extension gives additional functionalities to power users when used in conjunction with the companion transcription service.
 For installation of the transcription service, please refer to :ref:`installing_transcription_service_and_cli`.

 Once the transcription service is installed and run, one can click the settings icon in the extension toolbar, check ‘Enable Power Mode’ and hit ‘Apply’ to activate the Power mode.